Astute-class submarine

-The Astute class is the latest class of nuclear-powered fleet submarines (SSNs) in service with the Royal Navy.
-The boats are being constructed by BAE Systems Submarines at Barrow-in-Furness.
+The Astute class is the latest class of nuclear-powered fleet submarines in service with the Royal Navy.
+The boats are constructed by BAE Systems Submarines at Barrow-in-Furness.
 Seven boats will be constructed: the first of class, Astute, was launched by Camilla, Duchess of Cornwall, in 2007, commissioned in 2010, and declared fully operational in May 2014.
 The Astute class is the replacement for the Trafalgar-class fleet submarines in Royal Navy service.

 Development

 Batch 2 Trafalgar class

 The Astute-class programme began in February 1986 when the Ministry of Defence (MOD) launched a number of studies intended to determine the capabilities and requirements for the replacement of its Swiftsure and Trafalgar-class fleet submarines.
-These studies, called project SSN20, were conducted during the Cold War, when the Royal Navy maintained a strong emphasis on anti-submarine warfare to counter increasingly more capable Soviet submarines.
+These studies, called project SSN20, were conducted during the Cold War, when the Royal Navy maintained a strong emphasis on anti-submarine warfare to counter increasingly capable Soviet submarines.
 To match this growing threat, the studies concluded that project SSN20 should be a revolutionary design, with significantly enhanced nuclear propulsion and firepower, and a more sophisticated "integrated sonar suite" and combat systems.
 Similarly, the United States Navy, which was facing the same threats, went on to design and build the Seawolf class.
 The estimated costs of project SSN20, although great, were not considered a "constraint".

 However, by 1990 the Berlin Wall had fallen and the Cold War came to an end.
 Project SSN20 was promptly cancelled and a new set of design studies were started, this time, with "cost control" as a key objective.
 The Trafalgar class had been an evolved derivative of the preceding Swiftsure class, and in order to reduce cost and technical risk it was concluded that this new class of fleet submarine should "build upon" the Trafalgar design.
 This became known as the Batch 2 Trafalgar class (B2TC), with approval for the studies phase given in June 1991.
 While the philosophy behind B2TC was that of a modern and improved Trafalgar, early design concepts of B2TC were also heavily influenced by the then under construction Vanguard class, in particular its nuclear steam raising plant (NSRP).